epeios-q37/epeios.bak/tools/xdhq/wrappers/ZND/NOTES.md

 ### *Cygwin*

 *Cygwin* doesn't properly send the *CTRL-C* to a windows application.
-Currently, this seems not e problematic, but it was once.
+Currently, this seems not be problematic, but it was once.